Basic information on all of the different federal and state funding programs that are available to local public agencies in Iowa.

 This page provides Program information and instructions to counties, which provides federal funds for safety improvements on rural roads.

 This report shows each county's bridges, and the corresponding priority points according to the rating system in I.M.
-2.020.
-Counties with questions concerning these figures should contact Nicole Fox in the Office of Local Systems at 515-239-1506 or via email at email@example.com.
+1.100.
+Counties with questions concerning these figures should contact Eric Cowles in the Local Systems Bureau at 515-239-1064 or via email at email@example.com.

 This information is being provided to assist cities and counties in locating equipment owned by other cities or counties that may be bought, sold, leased or shared.